twotwotwo/histzip/lrcompress/format.md

 	* Extra content after the empty block marking the end-of-stream is OK, and might actually be used by future versions of histzip.
-The decompressor also shouldn't count on histzip continuing to produce consistently sized blocks as it does now, or on decompressed blocks continuing to be small enough to fit in memory.
+The decompressor also shouldn't count on input containing consistently sized blocks, or blocks small enough that the unpacked data fits in memory.

-	* The decompressor might encounter copy instructions that are syntactically valid but have a nonsense starting offset: before the beginning of the file, or more than a history buffer length ago, or "in the future" (i.e., after the last byte that's been output).
-It should cleanly error out on encountering any of those.
+	* Corrupt input might have copy instructions with a nonsense starting
+	  offset: before the beginning of the file, or more than a history buffer length ago, or "in the future" (i.e., after the last output byte).
+The decompressor should cleanly throw an error on reading any of those.

-	* The decompressor may reject copy or literal instructions with lengths greater than the size of the history buffer.
-(Allowing those lengths doesn't achieve noticeably better compression anyway, and setting some limit prevents you from copying out gigs of data because you received corrupt input.)
-They can optimize for the shorter max lengths that histzip currently emits: 64kb for literals, 256kb for copies.
+	* The decompressor may also error on reading a copy or literal length greater than the size of the history buffer.
+Allowing huge lengths doesn't achieve noticeably better compression anyway, and erroring out prevents writing GBs of uncompressed output because a few corrupt bytes were read as a long copy.
+The decompressor can also optimize for the shorter max lengths that histzip currently emits: 64kb for literals, 256kb for copies.

 	* End of file in the middle of a block is an error.

-	* A decompressor built for a 32-bit architecture must work on files over 4GB, of course.
+	* It should go without saying, but files and blocks over 4GB need to be supported, including by builds for 32-bit architectures.

 * If you're reading the histzip source, note that instead of tracking `CopyOffset`, histzip tracks a value it calls `cursor`, which is the current output position minus